SenseStageTeam/sensestage_documentation/_sensestage-v1/basic-features-of-the-firmware.md

 * SHT15: Relative humidity and temperature sensor
 * Ultrasound sensors

-In the newer versions these default support for these sensors has been removed, since new digital sensors are coming to the market fairly quickly, but also leaving the market faster than the MiniBee.
+In the newer versions the default support for these sensors has been removed, since new digital sensors are coming to the market fairly quickly, but also leaving the market faster than the MiniBee.
 So I've chosen to keep the MiniBee firmware small and add new digital sensors as examples of custom firmware rather than supporting them in the default firmware.